 - Moultrie Middle School

 - Wando High School

 - Oceanside Collegiate Academy

 - Lucky Garret Beckham High School

 Private Schools in Mount Pleasant:

 James Island is a suburb of Charleston with a population of approximately 13,000 as of last year.
 It is one of the best places to live in Charleston, SC for people who want to live close to Downtown Charleston and the beach.
 Other than its close proximity to the relaxing shore views, residents enjoy having their daily needs within their reach without having to leave the island.
-Retail giant Walmart has their own store here.
+Retail giant Walmart has its own store here.

 James Island was established in 1671 and was originally known as “Jamestown” or “Jim Isle”.
 Folly Beach was once a camping ground for Native Americans.
 It is now one of James Island’s popular beachside resorts for tourists.
 Between 1704 and 1708, British troops built an outpost here against French warships.
-The shores of James Island was a strategic defensive location for Charleston Harbor against naval attacks.
+The shores of James Island were a strategic defensive location for Charleston Harbor against naval attacks.

 These war-time structures were named in honor of Sir Nathaniel Johnson, proprietary governor of the province.
 Several other forts were built at this location throughout the 1700s.
-Unfortunately, due to constantly-changing military situations, the outposts were vacated in 1865.
+Unfortunately, due to constantly changing military situations, the outposts were vacated in 1865.
 The first shot of the American Civil War was fired from James Island, and the target was Fort Sumter.